 Perry Lovelace Smith (a.k.a.
 Lace, P-Funk, Hi-Pockets, Lovely, Perriwinkle, Wild-Man Fargo and King Joffe-Joffer) was born on Monday, March 8, 1943, at 8:30 a.m. to parents Pauline Smith Boston and Wallace Boston in Augusta, Georgia.
 He was the eldest of eight children, Franklyn, Dorothy, Gertrude, Jean, Robert, Shirley and Nadine.

-To send flowers in memory of Perry Smith, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Perry Smith, please visit our Heartfelt Sympathies Store.

 After moving from Augusta, Perry was raised in Brooklyn, New York where he attended and graduated from Boys High School.